Welcome

 Shifting the Burden

-While the legal burden generally remains fixed, certain circumstances can cause the burden (usually the evidential burden, but sometimes the legal burden in specific statutory contexts) to shift to the opposing party.
+While the legal burden generally remains fixed, certain circumstances can cause the evidential burden (and, in specific statutory contexts, the legal burden) to shift to the opposing party.

 Statutory Exceptions